Boy rescued after he says he was abandoned by group near Mexico border

 "Scenes like these are all too common, as smugglers continue to abandon children in desolate areas, with zero regard for their well-being," a CBP spokesperson said.

-The Facebook post described the group the boy was traveling with as having 184 members.
-It also reported that the boy was brought to the Border Patrol's Donna facility and his family was contacted.
+The Facebook post reported that the boy was brought to the Border Patrol's Donna facility and his family was contacted.

-He was also fed and medically screened and will be transferred to custody of the U.S. Department of Health and Human Services, Office of Refugee Resettlement, according to the CBP.
+The CBP noted that he was also fed and medically screened and will be transferred to custody of the U.S. Department of Health and Human Services, Office of Refugee Resettlement.

 The incident happened as a new spotlight is focused on the border and particularly the issue of unaccompanied migrant children.